hobg0blin/web-production-2/week10/assignment.md

 ### Option 1: Prototype portfolio site

-- Using the [starter code](https://drive.google.com/file/d/17iu29C0HHS05ZSJ_BelyLZ9SLEHM8RBx/view?usp=sharing), build a prototype of a portfolio site using Node and Handlebars - this is already set up for all the functionality, you just have to modify it to be about you!
+- Using the [assignment starter code](https://drive.google.com/file/d/17iu29C0HHS05ZSJ_BelyLZ9SLEHM8RBx/view?usp=sharing), build a prototype of a portfolio site using Node and Handlebars - this is already set up for all the functionality, you just have to modify it to be about you!
 - Modify the about and home pages to be about your own creative work, whether it’s in this class or in general.
 - Add at least one partial to `views/partials` and display it on multiple pages (this could be an image of you, or a link you want to reuse across pages)
 - In line 16 of app.js, modify the `ListOfWorks` to contain links, images, titles, and any other attributes you’d like to pass to a page that displays your portfolio.
 Add at least 3 objects to the array and least one new attribute to each object (like a description or a hashtag).
 This can just be your assignments for this class so far, or you can make it about any other projects you’d like to link to.